Skip to content

 The long-tailed tit is a small bird that can be seen in many places across Europe and the Palearctic.
 Its scientific name is Aegithalos, and this term was used by the famous philosopher Aristotle to describe certain European species of tits, including the long-tailed tit.

 This bird is a common sight in gardens and parks, and it has a distinctive long tail that sets it apart from other species of birds.
-The long-tailed tit is a small, round bird that is usually grey in color, with white or yellowish markings on its head and wings.
+The long-tailed tit is a small, round bird that is usually grey, with white or yellowish markings on its head and wings.

 Long-tailed tits are also known to build intricate nests out of moss and lichen and to use spider webs to bind them together.
 They are social birds, living and breeding in small groups of up to 15 individuals.

-They make a loud, high-pitched call, which is often heard throughout the day.
+They make a loud, high-pitched call, often heard throughout the day.

 KingdomAnimalia